Prehistoric — Neolithic; 3,500 - 2,750 BCE

 Jar

-Fragment of the rim, neck and body of a Peterborough ware jar (Mortlake/Fengate type) with deep finger impressions on the neck.
-Casts taken of the finger impressions show that it had been decorated by someone with slender fingers and long fingernails, probably a woman or child.
+A Neolithic ceramic fragment from a Peterborough ware bowl (Mortlake/Fengate type) dating 3,500 to 2,750 BCE.
+The fragment comprises part of the rim,neck and body of the jar.
+It is decorated with deep finger impressions on the neck.
+Casts taken of the finger impressions show that it had been decorated by someone with slender fingers and long fingernails, probably a woman or a youth.

 - Category: